serventino-servenn/30dayswellness/README.md

 The app displays a list of 30 daily fitness exercises.
 Each exercise is presented in a Material Design card with an expandable section that shows more information.

 ## What I learned
--Applying Material Design in Compose
+- Applying Material Design in Compose
--Creating a custom theme with fonts and colors -Implementing a Top App Bar
+- Creating a custom theme with fonts and colors
+- Implementing a Top App Bar
--Designing a scrollable list using LazyColumn,LazyVerticalGrid,etc -Structuring data with Kotlin data classes
+- Designing a scrollable list using LazyColumn,LazyVerticalGrid,etc
+- Structuring data with Kotlin data classes
--Building interactive Material Cards
+- Building interactive Material Cards
--Adding animations
+- Adding animations
--Writing instrumented tests for UI components
+- Writing instrumented tests for UI components

 ## Demo
 [![Demo Video]](file:///Users/serventinomuyndong/Downloads/demo.webm)